Personal-Library/grider-node-react/README.md

 ## Installation

-The project is separated into a frontend `client` directory and a backend `server` directory.
+The project is separated into a frontend `client` directory and a backend root directory.
 In order to access and run either of them:

 Clone the repository